1955 Pittsburgh Panthers football team

 The 1955 Pittsburgh Panthers football team represented the University of Pittsburgh in the 1955 college football season.
 The Panthers were led by first-year head coach John Michelosen and played their home games at Pitt Stadium in Pittsburgh, Pennsylvania.

 In a season that included upsets over top-ten teams Duke and rival West Virginia, Pitt had their most successful season in years.
-The Panthers finished ranked in the polls for the first time since 1938 and were invited to their first bowl game since the 1937 Rose Bowl.
+The Panthers finished ranked in the polls for the first time since 1938 and played in their first bowl game since the 1937 Rose Bowl.

 Pittsburgh was invited to the 1956 Sugar Bowl, played against Georgia Tech.
 Intense controversy surrounded the bowl game, as Pittsburgh had a black player, Bobby Grier, at a time when the sport was not fully integrated.
 Many people opposed Pittsburgh playing in the bowl, and having desegregated seating sections in the stands, including Georgia governor Marvin Griffin.
 Georgia's Governor publicly threatened Georgia Tech's president Blake R. Van Leer in an attempt to bar Grier or stop the game.
 The game ultimately was played without incident, and marked the first integrated Sugar Bowl.

 Schedule

+Preseason

+On December 5, the Sun-Telegraph reported that John Michelosen was the front runner for the Pitt head coaching job: “The former Pitt quarterback, who became an aide to the late Dr. Jock Sutherland and Steeler head coach and assistant to the resigned Red Dawson the past two seasons, is the choice of the Panthers' Varsity Letterman's Club, the Pitt players and legions of alumni members of the university."
+On December 6, Athletic Director Tom Hamilton announced that John Michelosen had been approved by the Athletic Committee, the Board of Trustees and Chancellor Rufus Fitzgerald to be the eighth head coach of the University of Pittsburgh since the departure of Jock Sutherland in 1938.

+Coach Michelosen retained Ernie Hefferle, Steve Petro, Robert Timmons and Walt Cummins from Dawson's staff, and added Jack Wiley and Victor Fusia.

+March 21 was the official start of the NCAA sanctioned 20-day spring practice session.
+Michelosen welcomed a squad of 70, including 22 lettermen, to the drills.
+The Panthers concluded the session with a high school coaches clinic and an intrasquad scrimmage on April 23.

+Pitt's opening game was on September 17 (earliest in history) and the NCAA ruled that fall practice started on September 1.
+The Panthers two-week preseason training took place on campus at Ellsworth Field for the fourth straight year.